hdoo7/ml_price_prediction/README.md

-# Real Estate Price Prediction Project
+# Rent Price Prediction Project

 ## Overview
-This project aims to predict real estate prices using machine learning models.
+This project aims to predict rent prices using machine learning models.
 It involves:
 1. Retrieving datasets from Google Drive.
 2. Cleaning and engineering features from the data.
 3. Training and evaluating multiple regression models.